zinzi-org/.github/profile/README.md

 # Project Zinzi

-Project Zinzi is a nonprofit open source initiative maintained by a community of software developers.

 Our goal is to provide a platform that will host other member based organizations with easy to use cryptographic proof of membership.
 Although proof of membership is just a small part of the puzzle.
 Project zinzi aims to seed decentralized platforms that will harness the benefits of this membership platform to ensure a successful ecosystem.

 Zinzi consists of three core elements.